ckemere/elec380/source/syllabus.rst

 - Programming COMP140 or equivalent (i.e., CAAM210),
 - Python will be used for many of the homework assignments so some familiarity with scientific programming is critical.

+**Required Materials:**

+You will need a computer capable of running Python or Matlab.
+A laptop is preferred in order to allow you to participate in coding exercises during class.

 **Textbook:**

 No textbook is required, but some useful references include: